MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/GWcnZFMPcnE" frameborder="0" allowfullscreen></iframe>

 In addition, Microsoft Ignite 2017 has many sessions for Azure Information Protection that will be made available on demand.
 You can [search and find](https://myignite.microsoft.com/videos?q=%2522azure%2520information%2520protection%2522) these sessions on the Ignite website as they become available.
+For a summary of announcements, see [What’s new in Azure Information Protection @ Ignite 2017](https://blogs.technet.microsoft.com/enterprisemobility/2017/09/27/whats-new-in-azure-information-protection-ignite-2017/).

 ## Next steps